isawil/intro-to-QGIS/README.md

 - Color coding COVID-19 case totals according to health region.
 - Saving and exporting our project.

-## Opening and navigating QGIS

-### Using the interface

 ## Importing data

-QGIS allows you to import multiple data types, including ...

 ### Understanding vector and raster data types